TheHMBB/adb_android_info/README_en.md

             # ... more apps
         }
         ```
-    The dictionaries you provided are quite extensive, but they may require ongoing maintenance as Android systems and apps evolve.
-For English output, you would need to translate the values in these dictionaries.

 3.  **Run the Script**:
     Open a command-line terminal, navigate to the directory where the script is saved, and run: